CharliePoole/statiq-site/input/family-history/the-pooles-of-richmond-hill.md

 From front to back, we have Tom, Margaret, Theresa, Loretta, Catherine, Monica, Agnes, Mary, Jim, Charlie, Jack, Joe and Bill.

 These are all the children of William W. and Mary E. Poole, my grandparents.
-The picture must have been taken in the early 1930s, since it shows Jack, James and Catherine in their religious dress, while Theresa and Margaret are still "civilians."
 It includes Agnes, who died in 1932.
+The picture shows Jack, James and Catherine in their religious dress, while Theresa and Margaret are still "civilians."
+Catherine took her vows on the feast of St. Joseph, March 19, in 1928.
+Teresa took hers on August 2, 1931, which narrows down the window of possible dates for the photo.

 William was born in Rosenallis, Queens County, Ireland in January, 1862 and emigrated to the United States in 1889, according to info given in the US Censuses for 1900 and 1910.